-The school draws its students from Toronto and the surrounding areas of Markham, Richmond Hill, Ajax, and Port Credit, Ont.
+The school draws its students from Toronto and the surrounding areas of Markham, Richmond Hill, Ajax, and as far as Port Credit, Ontario.

 The Giles School is formerly known as The Markham School for Human Development, and began with just a handful of students in a small church.
-In 2008, The Giles School relocated to its current site in North York, Ont.
-This location not only provides a single building for all the school’s students but also offers plenty of room to expand as enrolment grows.
+In 2008, We relocated to its current site in North York where there is plenty of room for exceptional programming.

 Harry Giles is a pioneer in modern education.
-Regarded as one of the most influential educators in Canada, he established the prestigious pre-university competitions, Chemistry and Physics Olympiads, and started the first GCE Ordinary and Advanced examination centre in Canada.
-He assisted in the creation of the International Baccalaureate and established the first examination centre of the International Baccalaureate in Canada.
-Mr. Giles has participated actively in worldwide educational communities including representing Canada at the 2nd, 3rd, and 4th International Curriculum Conferences.
+Regarded as an influential educators in Canada, he established prestigious pre-university competitions, Chemistry and Physics Olympiads, and started the first GCE Ordinary and Advanced examination centre in Canada.
+He assisted in the creation of the International Baccalaureate (IB) and the first examination centre for the IB in Canada.